social-technologies/blockchain/README.md

 ## Setup your Rust Environment

-Social 🌎 Network v3 software is built in rust, so node operators must setup their tooling as follows:
+Social.Network v3 software is built in rust, so node operators must setup their tooling as follows:

 Install rust with the following:
+TODO: needs code cleanup to build latest
 ```
 # Install
 curl https://sh.rustup.rs -sSf | sh